sillsdev/TheCombine/docs/user_guide/docs/project.md

 ### Autocomplete

-The default setting is On: When a user is entering the [vernacular](dataEntry.md#vernacular) of a new entry in Data Entry, this setting gives suggestions of similar existing entries, allowing the user to select an existing entry and add a new sense to that entry, rather than creating a (mostly) duplicate to something previously entered.
+The default setting is On: When a user is entering the [vernacular form](dataEntry.md#vernacular) of a new entry in Data Entry, this setting gives suggestions of similar existing entries, allowing the user to select an existing entry and add a new sense to that entry, rather than creating a (mostly) duplicate to something previously entered.